SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 ```

 This will return the chart object we created using GoogleCharts.
-In IRuby notebook, you will like this:
+In IRuby notebook, you will see this:

 {% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/googlecharts_line1.png?raw=true 'Baisc line chart using GoogleCharts' 'Baisc line chart using GoogleCharts' %}